Henkka Seppälä: Biography

 When Samuli Miettinen quit Inearthed (the original name of Children of Bodom) in 1996, Seppälä joined the band, (asked by lead guitarist and singer, Alexi Laiho) he then adopted the 5-string bass.

 He is the frontman of the band when it comes to interviews and public appearances.
 Other than the fact that he can speak Russian, Finnish, English, Swedish and some Spanish and French, he is also the most equilibrated member of the band, in a general way.

-He studies development studies and political history at the University of Helsinki when he has time, which is not too often.
-He is also into sports, and has a passion for (European) football.
-However, he also enjoys swimming.
-Musically, Seppälä was completely dedicated to Children of Bodom, and was the only member who did not have any side-projects.
+He studied political history at the University of Helsinki when not on tour, and received his Master's Degree in 2012 with a thesis on the role of NGOs in rural development in Finland.
+He is also into sports, and has a passion for (European) football and enjoys swimming.
+Musically, Seppälä was completely dedicated to Children of Bodom, and was the only member who did not have any side-projects during their time together.
 According to him, the most important things in his life are his family and his band at the time.